joelouthan/Theologicus/src/doctrine-christ-saves/doctrine-ordo-salutis/2018-06-14-ordo-salutis-ix-our-new-heart-spirits-power-in-regeneration.md

 Back in the Old Testament, from the time of Adam, the wickedness of humankind spread throughout the earth.

->Genesis 6:5-7 (CSB) When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, 6 the LORD regretted that he had made man on the earth, and he was deeply grieved.
+>Genesis 6:5-7 When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, 6 the LORD regretted that he had made man on the earth, and he was deeply grieved.
 7 Then the LORD said, “I will wipe mankind, whom I created, off the face of the earth, together with the animals, creatures that crawl, and birds of the sky—for I regret that I made them.”

 When God spoke of Man, what did he declared?
 They were greatly wicked and the thoughts of their hearts were only producing evil.
 And God regretted ever creating mankind, the very image-bearers of Himself.

 Before we continue, was Noah a man?
 So would he have been evil or born good apart from these wicked people?

->Genesis 6:8 (CSB) Noah, however, found favor with the LORD.
+>Genesis 6:8 Noah, however, found favor with the LORD.

 Does the Bible say, "But Noah was a good dude so God decided to spare him.”
 No, Noah was wicked just like everyone else.
 But the favor and grace came upon Noah for no other reason because God is good.

 You might say, "But what about the next verse?”
 Let’s read that:

->Genesis 6:9 (CSB) These are the family records of Noah.
+>Genesis 6:9 These are the family records of Noah.
 Noah was a righteous man, blameless among his contemporaries; Noah walked with God.

 Now put verses 5 through 9 all together.
 Look at the order in relation to Noah.
 Noah was wicked.
 The thoughts of Noah’s heart produced evil continuously.
 God regretted ever creating Noah.
 But Noah found favor in the eyes of the Lord.

 Because God gave him grace, it was then and only then Noah was declared righteous and blameless in his generation.
 We know it’s not that Noah was born righteous or even living a righteous life apart from God because Paul quotes a psalm of David in Romans 3:

->Romans 3:9–31 (CSB)
+>Romans 3:9–31
 ><sup> 9 </sup> What then?
 Are we any better off?
 Not at all!
 For we have already charged that both Jews and Greeks are all under sin,

 ><sup> 10 </sup> as it is written: There is no one righteous, not even one.